drupal-graphql-compose/documentation/core/nodes.md

 > You can load nodes using [Routes](features/routes.md).
 > Extra loading options are available when features such as `Views`, `Route`, `Menu` and `Edges` are enabled.

-> You don't have to use UUIDs if you don't want to. there is options in the settings.
+> You don't have to use UUIDs if you don't want to.
+There is options in the Advanced Settings of GraphQL Compose.

 ## GraphQL Types